homiedopie/beberlei.de/_sources/2009/06/16/using-a-dependency-injection-container-with-zend-application.txt

 one <http://github.com/beberlei/yadif/tree/master>`_).
 Its an awesome pattern if used on a larger scale and can (re-) wire a complex business application according to a clients needs without having to change much of the domain code.
-It aims at a complete seperation of object instantiation and dependency tracking from the business logic.
+It aims at a complete separation of object instantiation and dependency tracking from the business logic.

 Beginning with version 1.8 Zend Framework is able to integrate any of these DI containers into its **Zend\_Application** component easily.
-The Application component intializes a set of common resources and pushes them into the MVC stack as additional Front Controller parameters.
+The Application component initializes a set of common resources and pushes them into the MVC stack as additional Front Controller parameters.
 Technically a **Zend\_Registry** instance holds all these resources with their respective resource names as keys.
 The resources are accessible